Harvey Dixon

-Harvey Dixon (born 2 November 1993) is a Gibraltarian middle-distance runner who competes primarily in the 1500 metres.
+Harvey Dixon (born 2 November 1993) is a British middle-distance runner who competes for Gibraltar primarily in the 1500 metres.
 He represented his country at the 2017 World Championships failing to qualify for the next round despite setting a new national record.

 In April 2018, he became the first athlete from Gibraltar to reach a final at the Commonwealth Games, when he qualified for the men's 1500 metres at the Gold Coast games.
 He finished in eleventh place, setting a new national record in the process.